HC Davos

-Hockey Club Davos is a professional Swiss ice hockey club based in Davos, Switzerland.
-Davos plays in the National League (NL).
+Hockey Club Davos is a professional ice hockey club based in Davos, Switzerland.
+The team competes in the National League (NL), the highest league in Switzerland.
 It is generally referred to by its abbreviation "HCD" by the fans.
-The team is usually a strong force in the league and often bolster their roster with Swiss national team players and players who once played for National Hockey League teams.
-HC Davos also has hosted the annual Spengler Cup tournament, an invitational competition, since 1923.
+The team is usually a strong force in the league and often bolster their roster with Swiss national team players and players who once played for National Hockey League (NHL) teams.
+Since 1923, HC Davos has hosted the annual Spengler Cup tournament, which is an invitational competition.

-The team had the lowest attendance of the National League for the 2016–17 season, averaging 4,792 spectators over their 25 regular season home games.

 History

 HC Davos was founded in 1921.
 In 1923, Davos presented the first Spengler Cup, one of the oldest tournaments in sports still being played.